jfinkhaeuser/unobtainium/README.md

 - The `Runtime` class is a singleton and a `Hash`-like container (but simpler), that destroys all of its contents at the end of a script, calling custom destructors if required.
-That allows for clean teardown and avoids everything to have to implement the Singleton pattern itself.
+That allows for clean teardown and avoids everything having to implement the Singleton pattern itself.
 - The `Driver` class, of course, wraps either of Appium or Selenium drivers:
   ```ruby
   drv = Driver.create(:firefox) # uses Selenium